We wrote this guide to help you determine what kind of system will best suit your organization.

 Here’s what we’ll cover:

 Architectural accounting software tracks costs by individual job and records client information.
 Since billing for services is usually measured in units of time, the software is usually equipped with time-logging abilities and the ability to allocate time to different projects and clients.
 In-depth analysis should also be available from breaking down each project into organized steps within a set schedule.
 Time can be designated as either billable or non-billable.

-In addition to core accounting modules such as the general ledger, accounts receivable and accounts payable, architecture accounting software typically includes the following:
+In addition to core modules such as the general ledger, accounts receivable and accounts payable, these systems typically includes the following features:

-When evaluating architectural accounting software, buyers should consider the following:
+When evaluating these systems, buyers should consider the following: